72+ Summer Writing Prompts + Activities

 Bonus: 10 Summer Writing Activities:

-Completed the 31 day summer writing challenge?
-Well…we got some more cool summer writing actvities for your to try out!
-Take a look these summer activites:
+Completed our summer writing prompts?
+Well…we got some more cool summer writing activities for your to try out!
+Take a look at these summer activities:

 - Sticky Letters Alphabet:

-Create beautiful artwork and learn the alphabets at the same time!
-Using outdoor materials to create the letters, such as leaves, sticks, flowers etc. and some double sided tape on pieces of paper.
+Create beautiful artwork and learn the alphabet at the same time!
+Using outdoor materials to create the letters, such as leaves, sticks, flowers etc. and some double-sided tape on pieces of paper.
 This is a fun and creative activity for anyone aged 3 and above!

 - Scavenger hunt: